danthedeckie/mdspec/README.md

 This is very much a hacky work-in-progress, / working out loud playground at the moment.

 # The big idea:
+Tests in Python or JS are great, but not accessible to non-coders.
+Features need to be defined somehow, and agreed between parties.

 Gerkin is alright for describing functional requirements - but the whole idea of "given/when/then" is very process oriented - whereas on